 This is a really interesting methodological paper which develops a multinomial mixed model framework for investigating catch comparison data from multiple codends.
 The methods are sound, the availability of code means that they are likely to be used, and the paper should certainly be published.
 However, work is still needed to improve the model development.
 Also, multinomial models can be really difficult to interpret and, if the method is to be used properly by others, it is incumbent on the authors to describe and interpret their own results more fully.
 Finally, I would like to see more discussion of how further work might incorporate the data structures that often arise in catch comparison trials.

-We sincerely thank Dr Fryer for a very helpful review.
+We thank Dr Fryer for a very helpful review.
 We hope to have addressed the points below and generally improved the model and interpretation for users.

 Model development